CastellaniDavide/castellani_davide_getnetall/doc/README.md

      - cscript.exe getnetall.vbs

 #### Attention:
-If you did't put cscript(.exe), the program will open a lots of windows.
+If you didn't put cscript(.exe), the program will open lots of windows.

 ---